Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 }
 ```
 <br/><br/>
-Now we will look at only method code dealing with switch statement/expression, rest of the code will be same as above just method name we call is different and complete code is available at [github](https://github.com/Vipin-Sharma/JDK12Examples).
+Now we will look at only method code dealing with switch statement/expression, rest of the code will be same as the above just method name we call is different and complete code is available at [github](https://github.com/Vipin-Sharma/JDK12Examples).

 ##### <ins>Switch statement with colon syntax</ins>

 Important points to highlight in below code are:
-1. This is typical example of Old Switch statement using break, works in older JDK versions as well.
+1. This is the typical example of Old Switch statement using break, works in older JDK versions as well.
-2. If we forget to write break statement in any case, it falls through, goes to check next case and if nothing meets goes to default, which may not be desired behaviour since this is result of human error.
+2. If we forget to write break statement in any case, it falls through, goes to check next case and if nothing meets goes to default, which may not be the desired behavior since this is the result of human error.
-3. We have a block scope variable temp, although the way we are using this doesnt make sense but this is added to show  possible syntax.
+3. We have a block scope variable temp, although the way we are using this doesn't make sense this is added to show  possible syntax.

 ```java
 private static double getYearlyBonus_statement_colonSyntax(String designation) {